ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-10-30
+## 2024-10-21

-Reflecting on programming journey
+Worked on a new project today

-> Stay hungry, stay foolish.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*